 Originally from Cleveland, Ohio, Mitch and Julie came to San Diego in 1981.
 Mitch is a partner in the law firm of Higgs, Fletcher & Mack, specializing in tax controversy matters.
 Since coming to San Diego, he has served on the National Young Leadership Cabinet of the United Jewish Federation, the San Diego Federation Board of Directors, the San Diego Anti-Defamation League Board of Directors and as an ADL National Commissioner, the Seacrest Board of Directors, the Hillel Board of Directors, and the Congregation Beth Israel Cemetery and Mausoleum Committee.
 Outside the Jewish community, Mitch has served on the Boards of Interfaith Community Services, Serving Seniors, and Second Chance.
 He attended Yale University, Case-Western Reserve University Law School, and Georgetown Law School.
-He and Julie have three children and four grandchildren, all of whom live in California.
+He and Julie have three children and five grandchildren, all of whom live in California.

 Leo has been in business for over forty years in the senior healthcare housing sector and support services.
 He is a current member of the Board of Directors of Seacrest Retirement Communities here in San Diego as well as serving on the board of the Holocaust Memorial Center in Michigan.
 He and his wife, Robin, split their time between San Diego and metropolitan Detroit.
 He is still active with the Jewish Community in Michigan where he is Past President of the Jewish Senior Life Board of Directors as well as having served on the Jewish Federation and Hillel Day School Board of Directors.
 He and Robin have three children.